 Healthy animals are not routinely given antibiotics, they are only used for treating illness or for those with pre-existing conditions.
+Our policy also strongly encourages against the use of metaphylactic antibiotic treatment, but recognise that in specific supply chains, such as aquaculture, there are currently no effective alternatives to safeguard animal/fish welfare in the case of a disease outbreak, and therefore metaphylactic use may be the only appropriate course of action.
 We maintain that some antibiotics are important medicines to hold in the animal health armoury but they must be used sparingly.
 This is done under the close supervision of a veterinary surgeon as a last resort when other courses of action have proved ineffective and when welfare would be seriously compromised if they weren't prescribed.
 This protocol applies to all our supply chains, including aquaculture.

 Across the Waitrose & Partners livestock supply chains, we collaborate to share best practice in this area.
 One area of concern is the use of critically important antibiotics (CIAs).
-Our definition of CIAs is in line with the World Health Organisation (WHO) / European Medicines Agency (EMA) recommendations, including Colistin.
+Our definition of CIAs aligns with the World Health Organisation (WHO) / European Medicines Agency (EMA) recommendations, including Colistin.
 All our own label supply chains are working towards significant year-on-year reductions in antibiotic use, CIAs are rarely prescribed and we have pledged to end using all CIAs as soon as possible.